-Once you have filled out the House Check form, the clerk compiles your information.
-A confidential House Check list is sent out to patrol officers via the dispatch computer system.
-With the information provided by you, the patrol officers will go to your residence randomly during shifts, and will conduct a foot patrol around the exterior of the residence to make sure that windows and doors are locked and undamaged.
-Once the patrol officer has done that, the date, time, and the patrol officer’s badge number indicating when the residence was checked will be logged.
-This will continue until the end date you have provided.
-Please contact the police department if you need to extend your return date.
+Once you have filled out the House Check form on the Pinellas County Sheriff's Office Website, a confidential House Check list is sent out to officers via the dispatch computer system.
+Using the information you provide, the officers will visit your residence randomly during shifts, and will conduct a foot patrol around the exterior of the residence to make sure that windows and doors are locked and undamaged.
+Occasionally, circumstances arise where officers aren't able to physically walk the property.
+In these cases, the officer completes a visual check from their vehicle to assess if everything looks in order.
+Once the officer has completed a house check, the date, time, and the officer’s badge number are logged, indicating when the house check was completed.
+This process will continue until the end date you have provided.

-- Houses that are "For Sale" and empty do not qualify for the House Check Program.
+- Houses that are "For Sale" and empty do not qualify for the House Check Program

 Creating a neighborhood watch program within your neighborhood is one of the most effective and least costly answers to crime prevention.
 Neighborhood watch groups are not only a foundation for crime prevention, but also encourage neighborhood revitalization.
 The Belleair Police Department endorses and promotes the neighborhood watch concept and encourages Town of Belleair residents to establish and maintain such programs and will assist your neighborhood with these efforts.
-Contact the Belleair Police Department about starting or joining a neighborhood watch program by calling (727) 588-3769 x 201.
+Contact the Belleair Police Department about starting or joining a neighborhood watch program by calling (727) 588-3769.

-Temporary Activity Permits
+- Temporary Activity Permits